rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 flatpak run com.github.tchx84.Flatseal
 ```

-Or by tapping the `Super` key, typing flatseal and clicking on the Flatseal icon.
+Or by tapping the `Super` key, typing `flatseal` and clicking on the Flatseal icon.

 You will be able to see all of the flatpak applications that are installed when flatseal opens.

-From the terminal you can run:
+#### List flatpaks in terminal

 ```bash
 flatpak list --app